-This eToro broker review will take an in-depth look at the background of the broker and its platform trading tools.
-Using our multi-pointed approach, we compared eToro’s trading styles, markets, trading tools and trader charts with other stock trading, CFD and forex broker.
+This eToro broker review will take an in-depth look at the broker’s background and its platform trading tools.
+Using our multi-pronged approach, we compared eToro’s trading styles, markets, trading tools and trader charts with other stock trading, CFD and forex brokers.
 We would like to hear your feedback on your experiences with the company at the end of our eToro review, as this will help other traders make an informed choice.

-eToro was founded in 2007 in Tel Aviv by David Ring and Israeli brothers Yoni Assia and Ronen Assia, and has since gone on to become one of the most innovative and trusted brokers around.
-The business has grown to the point where it now provides brokerage services to over 10 million global customers from 140 countries.
-The platform on which users can trade the markets is very user-friendly and the social and copy trading offering is widely seen as market-leading.
+eToro was founded in 2007 in Tel Aviv by David Ring and Israeli brothers Yoni Assia and Ronen Assia.
+It has since become one of the most innovative and trusted brokers around.
+The business has grown to the point where it now provides brokerage services to over 20 million global customers from more than 140 countries.
+The platform on which users can trade the markets is user-friendly, and the social and copy trading offering is widely seen as market leading.

-Originally founded as a pure Forex brokerage, Fintech giant eToro now offers its clients the chance to trade their own account in popular CFDs, including stocks, ETFs, currencies, indices, cryptocurrencies and commodities.
+Founded initially as a pure Forex brokerage, Fintech giant eToro now offers clients the chance to trade their accounts in popular CFDs, including stocks, ETFs, currencies, indices, and commodities.
 The stand-out feature for eToro is its social and copy trading, which is accessible through the same platform as the self-trading account. eToro traders are therefore able to trade independently or take a more hands-off approach and copy the trades of other users.

-Offering an easy to use web-based platform with a good choice of assets to trade, as well as self-trading and copy-trading services it has become one of the biggest names in the sector.
-The eToro offering is different in nature from most of its peer group and judging by the number of awards it’s gained, that approach would appear to be bringing them much success.
+Offering an easy-to-use web-based platform with a good choice of assets to trade and self-trading and copy-trading services, it has become one of the biggest names in the sector.
+The eToro offering is different from most of its peer group and judging by the number of awards it’s gained and the growing client base, that approach would appear to be bringing them much success.

-Here is a breakdown of the other key fee information that this eToro broker review has found:
+Here is a breakdown of the other fee information that this eToro broker review has found:

 |Fee Type||Fee Amount|

 |Inactive fee if no log in for 12 months||$5 per month|